Samsung/tizen-docs/docs/application/dotnet/guides/nui/grid-layout.md

 The `Columns` and the `Rows` properties specify the maximum number of cells on a horizontal or vertical axis.

-When the `Column` or the `Row` of child is automatically set without specified value, the value cannot be exceeded the number of main-axis cell which is the `Columns` value on horizontal orientation or the `Rows` value on vertical orientation.
-But, it can be assigned a value that exceeds the number of cross-axis cell.
+When the `Column` or `Row` of child is automatically set without a specified value, the value cannot exceed the number of main-axis cell which is the `Columns` value on horizontal orientation, or the `Rows` value on vertical orientation.
+However, it can be assigned a value that exceeds the number of cross-axis cell.

 The following figure shows how to set the `Colomns` and the `Rows` properties.
 Since the `GridOrientation` is set to horizontal, the row index of last item can be `2` that exceeds the `Rows` property.